Penny167/meet/README.md

 ```
 npm install -g serverless
 ```
-- Now **inside the auth-server directory**, delete the .serverless folder as you will recreate this when the functions are (re)deployed to your own AWS account.
+- Now **inside the auth-server directory** delete the .serverless folder as you will recreate this when the functions are (re)deployed to your own AWS account.
-- Still in the auth-server directory, run the following command **replacing the values with the ID and key that you just retrieved from AWS:**
+- Still in the auth-server directory run the following command **replacing the values with the ID and key that you just retrieved from AWS:**
 ```
 serverless config credentials --provider aws --key YOURACCESSKEYID --secret YOURSECRETKEY
 ```